 Leopard attacks in Sri Lanka

-Good news is: No tourist has yet been killed by leopards, elephants or snakes in Sri Lanka.
+Good news is: No tourist has yet been killed by leopards in Sri Lanka, nor by elephants or snakes.

 Bad news is: About 800 Sri Lankans die from snake bites and 60 or 70 are fatally wounded by elephant attacks each year.
 Sadly enough, these are most probably the highest per capita rates in the entire world.
 Only Myanmar (Burma) could be a more dangerous country in both respects, but statistics are not known.

 But what about leopards?
 Sri Lanka is the country with the highest leopard density in the world.
-So it may be surprising for you to read: In the last half century 2 Sri Lankans were killed by leopards.
+So it might come as a surprise to read: Within the last 50 years it were altogether two Sri Lankans who were killed by leopards.
 That’s two persons too much, both of them were mothers in their early thirties.
-But this number does really not indicate a high risk of this kind of human-leopard conflict in Sri Lanka.
+But this number does really not indicate a high risk of this kind of human-animal conflict in Sri Lanka.

 However, the two cases indicate the most dangerous regions in this respect.
 Not surprisingly, one of the two fatal attacks occured at Yala National Park.
-Walking around in the park without a ranger is strictly prohibited, but there is an exception that makes sense: The traditional annual Pada Yatra pilgrimage from Jaffna along the East Coast to Kataragama crosses the Yala National Park.
+Walking around in the park without a ranger is strictly prohibited, but there is an exception that makes sense: The traditional annual Pada Yatra pilgrimage from Jaffna along the East Coast to Kataragama crosses Yala National Park.
 One female pilgrim was attacked and killed by a leopard when she performed her morning ablutions at a river bank.
-The media discussed whether suspected illegal feeding of leopards to attract them to a nearby tourist camping ground may have contributed to the strange behaviour of this particular leopard.
+The media discussed whether suspected illegal feeding of leopards to attract them to a nearby tourist camping-ground may have contributed to the strange behaviour of this particular leopard.
 But is it really strange?
 See below.
-There are reports that more human beings were attacked, though not fatally injured, in this area, particularly when Pada Yatra pilgrimages were crossing it.
+There are reports that more human beings were attacked, though not fatally injured, in this region, particularly when Pada Yatra pilgrims were crossing the wildlife area.

-The region where the other Sri Lankan fatal incident occured, just recently in July 2014, is not at all traditional safari and wildlife area.
-On the contrary, it happened in the heart of Sri Lanka’s tea-land and in the most populated part of the central highlands.
-(They are Sri Lanka’s settlement hub number 2, number 1 is Western Province).
-Usually not human beings but dogs are reported to be killed by leopards in the surrounding of Gampola, 20 km south of Kandy.
-The attack on a woman in July 2014 took place near the next town further south, Nawalapitiya.
-Actually, the leopard attacked two people, a teenager was hurt but could escape.
+The other fatal incident in Sri Lanka took place in July 2014.
+This fatal attack occured not in a traditional safari and wildlife area.
+On the contrary, it was in the heart of Sri Lanka’s tea highlands, the Central Province being one of the most populated regions of of Sri Lanka, second only to the Western Province).
+Though human beings are rarely attacked, several dogs are reported to have been killed by leopards in the surrounding of Gampola, 20 km south of Kandy.
+The fatal attack on a woman in July 2014 took place near Nawalapitiya, the next larger town further south.
+Actually, the leopard attacked two people, a teenager was hurt but managed to escape.

-So be aware: Sri Lankan leopards live outside national parks, too, in all parts of the island, except from Western Province and Jaffna Peninsula.
+So be aware: Sri Lankan leopards occur outside national parks and remote wildlife areas, too, they inhabit all parts of the island except from Western Province and Jaffna Peninsula.
 Though very rare and usually not sighted, leopards also occur in those three areas which are most popular among hikers and trekkers, namely Sinhara Rain Forest, Horton Plains and Knuckles Range.
-The risks are extremely low, much lower than being struck by a lightning.
+The risks for visitors are extremely low, much lower than being struck by a lightning.
 Nevertheless, leopards are there.

 The best way to be safe is simply not to leave your group and not to stroll around during nighttime.
 Leopards are less active during daytime hours.
-When trekking do not carry flesh as provisions.
+On trekking tours, a precautionary measure that makes sense is not to carry flesh as part of the provisions.

 Many more leopard attacks on human beings are known from India and Africa.
 In the course of time the numbers of incidents, however, have been decreasing, due to declining leopard populations.